Magic Eden Wallet Developer Docs

 Additional Resources

-Feel free to reference the popular create-solana-dapp for full context on how to implement the Solana Wallet Adapter in a functional custom Solana application.
+Feel free to reference the popular for full context on how to implement the Solana Wallet Adapter in a functional custom Solana application.